Skip to main contentSkip to navigation

 • TRIM complicates recovery.
 If TRIM has executed on deleted blocks, those blocks are physically zeroed by the SSD controller.
 Data from TRIM'd regions cannot be recovered regardless of the tools used.
 This is a physical limitation of NAND flash architecture, not a software problem.

-Enterprise NAS recovery uses two-tiered pricing: a per-member imaging fee based on each drive's condition, plus a $400 to $800 array reconstruction fee.
-If we recover nothing, you owe $0.
+Enterprise NAS recovery uses two-tiered pricing: a per-member imaging fee based on each drive's condition, plus a separate array reconstruction line item.
+Air-filled HDD members use From $250 to $600–$900 for logical and firmware issues, and $1,200–$1,500 for mechanical head swaps.
+Helium-sealed enterprise drives use helium HDD pricing from $200–$5,000+; if we recover nothing, you owe $0.

 Logical/Firmware per Drive